ddfridley/react-action-state-path/README.md

 1. `this.toChild[key]({type: "RESET_SHAPE"})` an array of all the child RASP components of this component.
 2. `this.raspChild(shape, key)` used to get the rasp object with the initial `shape`, and toChild[] table index `key` to pass to a child,
 3. `this.toMeFromChild()` to send actions to change component state. eg: `onClick={()=>this.toMeFromChild({type: "TOGGLE})}`
+Note: key should be a string and not a numbers (because Object.keys will return a string for this.child[1] )

 Within a client component, to send actions to a parent or ancestor use `this.props.rasp.toParent({type: "ACTION"})`